dzuluaga/kubernetes-multicontainer-nodejs-pod-gke-lab/README.md

 Kubernetes multicontainer NodeJS API pod on GKE
 ===============================================================

-In this tutorial I'll be walking you through the creation of a multicontainer pod with two apps: a NodeJS REST API, and another Node.js API that serves as the backend.
+In this tutorial I'll be walking you through the creation of a multicontainer pod with two apps: a NodeJS REST API, and another NodeJS API that serves as the backend.
 Everything running in Kubernetes.
 And more specifically, on GKE (Google Kubernetes Engine).

 This tutorial is based on the awesome [Deploying a containerized web application tutorial](https://cloud.google.com/kubernetes-engine/docs/tutorials/hello-app), which introduced me to Kubernetes.
 However, as I'll be leveraging multicontainer pod deployment model in future tutorials, I decided to write one with the purpose of augmenting it.